-A simple brochure website with the goal of promoting your brand won’t benefit from push notifications.
+A brochure website with the goal of promoting your brand won’t benefit from push notifications.
 On the other hand, running a blog organically presents an opportunity to utilise them by notifying your visitors about a new article.

 Your visitors have to opt-in to receive push notifications, just like with newsletters.
-The major advantage they have over mailing lists is that open rate is through the roof.
+The major advantage they have over mailing lists is that the open rate is through the roof.

 While some of your visitors won’t see the notification for various reasons (i.e. they might have turned them off globally and your notification expired), the majority will immediately notice your message.